archfan7411/discordmt/README.md

 ## Frequently Asked Questions

 **Q: I just want a normal relay.
 Can I disable logins?**

-A: Yep!
-Just set `allow_logins = false` in `relay.conf`.
+*A: Yep!
+Just set `allow_logins = false` in `relay.conf`.*

 **Q: Do I need to re-login after a server restart, like with the IRC mod?**

-A: Nope, logins persist as long as the relay is up.
+*A: Nope, logins persist as long as the relay is up.*

 **Q: I'm getting an HTTP error - it says the server can't be found?**

-A: Make sure the relay is running and that you've configured the correct port in both `minetest.conf` and `relay.conf`.
+*A: Make sure the relay is running and that you've configured the correct port in both `minetest.conf` and `relay.conf`.*

+**Q: Why is an external program required at all?
+And why use HTTP polling?**

+*A: Discord's API uses websockets, which require a continuous connection.
+Minetest's Lua API is not set up to handle these, so running a Discord relay entirely within Minetest is infeasible.
+HTTP polling is used because it avoids additional dependencies (such as luasocket).*